 The recommended approach is to arrange documents in a manner that prioritises the client’s needs and preferences.

 - Have one folder per client

 - Have sub-folders for each year

-- Within each client folder have sub-folders that mirror your current filing system e.g. tax, land tax, working papers, general ledger etc.
+- In each client folder, there are sub-folders that replicate your existing filing system.
+These sub-folders include categories such as tax, land tax, working papers, general ledger, and more.

 - Name documents using the clients’ name e.g. BOSS Bank Statement July 2010